HDSB-GWS/Github-Classroom-Teacher-Tools/README.md

 - If Repo not already cloned: Clones repo and creates feedback branch
 - If Repo exists, stashes all uncommited changes, updates feedback branch from main branch, and restores stash

+## SendFeedback.py
+Once all repos pulled using getReadyForGrading.py have been graded, this script can be run to push the feedback to all of the students.
+- Creates feedback and pushes it back to the repo as a pull request.

 ## PushAllCommits.py
 Pushes all commits that exist in the active branch to all repos.